Bing Ads

 Conclusion

-The First Aid course at American HealthCare Academy is 100% online and can be done at your pace.
+Whether you face an injury like a sprain, strain, bruise or a minor fracture, the RICE method of treatment is known to be effective.
+This is why you need to be trained in first aid.
+The First Aid course at the American HealthCare Academy is 100% online and can be done at your pace.
 You can register on our website or get in touch with our team at 1-888-277-7865.
 If you are concerned about your injury, please get medical attention.
-If RICE treatment is used before seeking medical advice, don’t put ice directly on the skin, don’t tie the compression bandage too tightly, and don’t rest for a long time unless recommended by your physician.